markjaquith/workerbee/index.md

-## Cloudflare Workers can be intimidating
+# Worker Bee

-They're super powerful, but writing and managing them can feel overwhelming.
+Cloudflare Workers are super powerful, but writing and managing them can feel overwhelming.
 Worker Bee is here to help make composing Cloudflare Workers fast and fun.

 ## It's This Easy